 What is childhood obesity?

-Poor eating habits: Regularly consuming high calorie processed foods like fast foods, baked foods, candy, desserts, sugary drinks and vending machine snacks are some of the major causes of obesity in children.
+Regularly consuming high calorie processed foods like fast foods, baked foods, candy, desserts, sugary drinks and vending machine snacks may cause obesity in children.

-Socioeconomic factors: In some communities, people may have limited resources and limited access to supermarkets.
+In some communities, people may have limited resources and limited access to supermarkets.
 Consequently, they might buy convenience foods that don’t spoil quickly, such as frozen meals, crackers and cookies.
-Also, people who live in lower income neighborhoods might not have access to a safe place to exercise or workout on a daily basis, which may lead to the cause of obesity.
+Also, people who live in lower income neighborhoods might not have access to a safe place to exercise or workout on a daily basis, which may lead to cause obesity.

-Medications: Many commonly used medications may cause weight gain.
+Many commonly used medications may cause obesity.
 The amount of weight gain may vary depending on the patient and type of medication.
 Weight gain because of medication can be through some mechanism like stimulation of appetite, stimulation of fat storage, slowed metabolism, fluid retention or impaired exercise tolerance.

-Hormonal Issues: Hormonal changes or imbalance is also one of the causes for obesity in children especially in teens as their body is undergoing a lot of changes.
+Hormonal changes or imbalance can also cause obesity in children especially in teens as their body is undergoing a lot of changes.
 Other Hormonal abnormalities that lead to increased weight gain in children typically are associated with short stature or poor height growth.
 Examples of such conditions include hypothyroidism, Cushing’s syndrome, or growth hormone deficiency.
-(Foods to help in fixing hormonal imbalance)

 Complications or Risks of Childhood obesity later in life:

-Joint pain: Extra weight causes extra stress on hips and knees.
+Extra weight causes extra stress on hips and knees.
 Childhood obesity can cause pain and sometimes injuries in the hips, knees and back.
-(Foods that help with bones)

 How to prevent childhood obesity

-Good sleep: Some studies suggest that too little sleep might increase the risk of obesity as sleep deprivation causes hormonal imbalance which can lead to increased appetite.
+Some studies suggest that too little sleep might cause obesity, as sleep deprivation causes hormonal imbalance which can lead to increased appetite.
 Ideally, kids need 9 to 11 hours of sleep and teenagers need 8 to 10 hours of sleep.
 Early and good sleep is essential for proper growth and metabolism that helps maintain their body weight.
 Ensure that your child gets enough and sound sleep.
-(Foods that help to sleep better)

-Screen time: Limit the screen time of your kids.
-Kids who spend several hours a day watching television, playing computer games, or using their smartphones or other devices are more likely to be overweight.
+Limit the screen time of your kids.
+Kids who spend several hours a day watching television, playing computer games, or using their smartphones or other devices are more likely to cause obesity.
 According to studies reported by the Harvard School of Public Health, the reason for this may be twofold.
 Firstly, screen time eats into time that could be spent doing physical activities instead.
 Secondly, more time in front of the TV means more time for snacking and more exposure to ads for the high-sugar, high-fat foods that make up most food marketing.
-(Foods that are good for eyesight)

-Healthy eating habits: Healthy eating habits need to start with you as most kids eat what their parents buy and eat.
+Healthy eating habits need to start with you as most kids eat what their parents buy and eat.
 Parental influence shapes a child’s eating patterns.
 Help your children stay healthier for longer by preparing nutritious foods for them and encouraging them to get plenty of exercise.
 You should pick healthier foods over processed foods and readily available packaged foods.
 Choose foods having more nutritional value than just empty calories.
 For example, instead of giving juices and soft drinks to your child, you can give water, buttermilk or low fat milk.
-(Summer drinks for kids which are nutritious too)

 If you’re worried that your child is putting on too much weight, talk to his or her doctor.
 The doctor will consider your child’s history of growth and development, your family’s weight-for-height history, and where your child lands on the growth charts.
 This can help to determine if your child’s weight is in an unhealthy range or not.
 In case your child is advised to lose weight, it should be done with utmost care and caution.
 Parents must create a safe and sensitive weight loss plan in consultation with their pediatrician or dietitian or nutritionist.
 This is because a random weight loss plan can hamper the kid’s nutrition, growth and stress levels.